Calls for Artist Residencies

 5. Artists must be ready to enjoy working in an open studio setting where the public is able to interact with artists.

-6. Artists must work in the studio a minimum of 25 hours per week and plan to attend most if not all First Friday events during the year.
+6. Artists must work in the studio a minimum of 25 hours per week and plan to attend quarterly Family Day events and at least 10 of 12 First Friday events during the year.

 7. During the course of the residency the studio must serve as the resident’s primary work space.